kyma-project/community/sig-and-wg/sig-core/proposals/objects-store-proposal.md

 1. Location of the object is specified in the Object custom resource.
 2. Object controller fetches the object basing on the information given in the custom resource.
+3. The controller checks status of referenced bucket to make sure it is ready
-3. The controller performs:
+4. The controller performs:
+    - Validation of the object by communicating with mutation webhook specified in the custom resource
     - Mutation of the object by communicating with mutation webhook specified in the custom resource
-    - Validation of the object by communicating with mutation webhook specified in the custom resource
     - New file creation, if such file was referenced in the resource definition as a ConfigMap

    If any of above operations failed, controller updates the resource with `ready: False` status
-4. Controller uploads the object to minio to a bucket that name is specified in the custom resource.
+5. Controller uploads the object to minio to a bucket that name is specified in the custom resource.
 You need a bucket to upload objects, you create it separately as a Bucket custom resource
-5. Controller updates the status of the Object custom resource with information about location of the file
+6. Controller updates the status of the Object custom resource with information about location of the file

 ### Bucket custom resource